friendly-bits/geoip-shell/README.md

 # geoip-shell
 Geoip blocker for Linux focusing on reliability, compatibility and ease of use.
-Utilizes the **iptables** firewall management utility.
+This branch utilizes the **iptables** firewall management utility.

 **nftables** is supported in the [nftables branch](https://github.com/blunderful-scripts/geoip-shell/tree/main).